MRuhan17/SickoMenu/FEATURES.md

 - **Force Level** *(Only with Safe Mode disabled)* Forces the player's level to be the desired level
 - **Whisper To** Makes your chat message whisper to the selected player
 - **Fake AUM Detection** Makes AUM users falsely flag the selected player for AUM
-- **Fake AUM Chat** Makes AUM users falsely receive an AUM chat message from the selected player
+- **Fake Sicko Chat** Makes Sicko users falsely receive a  chat message from the selected player
 - **Chat As** *(Only with Safe Mode disabled)* Spoofs your chat messages from the selected player

 ## ✅ Tasks